MoribundMurdoch/mflash-spec/CONTRIBUTING.md

 Thank you for your interest in improving the **mflash** file format!
 This repository defines the *official specification* for `.mflash`, including the formal spec, examples, and JSON schema.

-All contributions are welcome—issues, proposals, improvements, and discussions.
+All contributions are welcome: issues, proposals, improvements, and discussions.

 ---